SHIFT's eLearning Blog

 5 Steps to Design eLearning That Meets Business Goals

-Step 1: Carry out a Training Needs Analysis first.
+Step 1: Carry out a Training Needs Analysis first

 Step 2: Create SMART objectives that embody ACTION and IMPACT

-Finally, here are the golden rules of writing SMART objectives:
+And here’s the real kicker – the golden rules of writing SMART objectives:

 Step 3: Design with "application" in mind